DEFRA/software-development-standards/choosing-packages.md

 When in doubt, go for the most commonly used package, especially if it's so popular as to become the industry standard.

+You can compare how popular packages are by looking at the number of downloads they have on package manager sites (like [NPM](https://www.npmjs.com/) or [RubyGems](https://rubygems.org/)).
+You can also check how many times the repository has been watched or starred on GitHub.

 A well-established package will usually have a lot more guidance and support.
 There will be more blog posts, more questions on Stack Overflow, and other projects you can refer to.

 If a package is an industry standard, it will also make it easier to introduce new developers to your service, as it's more likely they'll be familiar with it.